 The combo comes in several lengths and strengths.
 On the lighter end, you can target medium-sized fish like bass, while on the heavier side, you can target monsters like grouper and sharks.

-The entry price on this combo is a bit higher than most others on this list.
+The entry price on this rod and reel combo is a bit higher than most others on this list.
 However, the exceptional quality, durability, and ease of use will win over those who commit.
 Since there are seven sizes available, anglers can pick the exact combo to meet their needs.

 The reels have a high waterproof rating, so they are super popular amongst saltwater guides.

 Pflueger President Spinning Rod and Reel Combo

 Price Range: $90 – $165

 The President Spinning Reel Combo brings together the best in durability and sensitivity.
 Head into the mountains and test it out on wild brook trout in a small pond.
 It’s the perfect combo for ultra-light fishing.